cernopendata/cms-opendata-guide/docs/analysis/selection/objects/jets.md

 ---

 Jets are spatially-grouped collections of long-lived particles that are produced when a quark or gluon hadronizes.
-The kinetmatic properties of jets resemble that of the initial partons that produced them.
+The kinematic properties of jets resemble that of the initial partons that produced them.
 In the CMS language, jets are made up of many particles, with the following predictable energy composition:

 - ~65% charged hadrons
 - ~25% photons (from neutral pions)